-- Fry the steak in batches cooking for 3-4 minutes per side util golden.
+- Fry the steak in batches cooking for 3-4 minutes per side until golden.
 Monitor the level of heat so as not to over brown.

 - Place on the rack and into the oven to keep warm while you make the gravy.

-- To make the gravy: Discard all but 4 Tbsp of the drippings.
+- To make the gravy: Discard all but 4 tablespoon of the drippings.